History of Stroud Green: Toponymy

-In 1407 this once empty southeastern corner of Hornsey parish was called Strode, which is formed f"rom the Old English 'stōd' and means 'marshy ground covered with brushwood'.
+In 1407 this once empty southeastern corner of Hornsey parish was called Strode, which is formed from the Old English 'stōd' and means 'marshy ground covered with brushwood'.
 It is recorded as Stowde Grene in 1546, the 'grene' suffix is Middle English and means 'village green'.
 Stroud Green brook flowed from Islington across the southern tip of the area.

 Land ownership

 The records are sparse.
 In 1811 it was said that Stroud Green, which lies to the North-west of the situation formerly occupied by the Boarded River, is a long piece of common land belonging to the copyholders of Highbury Manor.
 As this article will show, details do exist of some named 'owners', but it is not entirely clear to the legal layman the exact status of their possession.